Dutchess Police Reform Committee Launches Site | The Highlands Current

-Dutchess County’s Police Reform & Modernization Collaborative announced on Thursday (Sept.
-3) that it has launched a website at DutchessNY.gov/PoliceReform and also plans to host six, two-hour community forums via Zoom.
+Dutchess County’s Police Reform & Modernization Collaborative announced on Sept.
+3 that it has launched a website at DutchessNY.gov/PoliceReform and also plans to host six, 2-hour community forums via Zoom.

 “Transparency is at the very heart of the work we are doing,” said Dutchess County Executive Marc Molinaro in a statement.

 Residents of Beacon are invited to attend a forum scheduled for 6 p.m. on Tuesday, Sept.
 22. Registration is required at DutchessNY.gov/PoliceForums.
-A recording of the event also will be posted online.
+A recording of the forum also will be posted online.

 Join The Highlands Current and support our independent local journalism for as little as $2 per month.
 Click here to see the benefits.
 As a nonprofit, we are able to provide our website and weekly print paper free to the community because of the generosity of our readers.